French New Wave: Origins of the movement

-The auteurs of this era owe their popularity to the support they received with their youthful audience.
+The auteurs of this era owe their popularity to the support they received from their youthful audience.
 Most of these directors were born in the 1930s and grew up in Paris, relating to how their viewers might be experiencing life.
-With high concentration in fashion, urban professional life, and all-night parties, the life of France's youth was being exquisitely captured.
+With a high concentration on fashion, urban professional life, and all-night parties, the life of France's youth was exquisitely captured.

 The French New Wave was popular roughly between 1958 and 1962.
 The socio-economic forces at play shortly after World War II strongly influenced the movement.
 Politically and financially drained, France tended to fall back on the old popular pre-war traditions.
 One such tradition was straight narrative cinema, specifically classical French film.
-The movement has its roots in rebellion against the reliance on past forms (often adapted from traditional novelistic structures), criticizing in particular the way these forms could force the audience to submit to a dictatorial plot-line.
+The movement has its roots in rebellion against the reliance on past forms (often adapted from traditional novelistic structures), criticizing, in particular, the way these forms could force the audience to submit to a dictatorial plot-line.
 They were especially against the French "cinema of quality", the type of high-minded, literary period films held in esteem at French film festivals, often regarded as "untouchable" by criticism.

-New Wave critics and directors studied the work of western classics and applied new avant garde stylistic direction.
+New Wave critics and directors studied the work of Western classics and applied new avant-garde stylistic direction.
 The low-budget approach helped filmmakers get at the essential art form and find what was, to them, a much more comfortable and contemporary form of production.
 Charlie Chaplin, Alfred Hitchcock, Orson Welles, Howard Hawks, John Ford, Sam Fuller and Don Siegel were held up in admiration.
 French New Wave is influenced by Italian Neorealism and classical Hollywood cinema.

 In a 1961 interview, Truffaut said that "the 'New Wave' is neither a movement, nor a school, nor a group, it's a quality" and in December 1962 published a list of 162 film directors who had made their feature film debut since 1959.
 Many of these directors, such as Edmond Agabra and Henri Zaphiratos, were not as successful or enduring as the well-known members of the New Wave and today would not be considered part of it.
-Shortly after Truffaut's published list appeared, Godard publicly declared that the New Wave was more exclusive and included only Truffaut, Chabrol, Rivette, Rohmer and himself, stating that "Cahiers was the nucleus" of the movement.
-Godard also acknowledged filmmakers such as Resnais, Astruc, Varda and Demy as esteemed contemporaries, but said that they represented "their own fund of culture" and were separate from the New Wave.
+Shortly after Truffaut's published list appeared, Godard publicly declared that the New Wave was more exclusive and included only Truffaut, Chabrol, Rivette, Rohmer, and himself, stating that "Cahiers was the nucleus" of the movement.
+Godard also acknowledged filmmakers such as Resnais, Astruc, Varda, and Demy as esteemed contemporaries, but said that they represented "their own fund of culture" and were separate from the New Wave.

 Many of the directors associated with the New Wave continued to make films into the 21st century.